 Appropriate vaccine storage and handling practices are an integral part of the safe and effective delivery of immunizations to patients.
 The Centers for Disease Control and Prevention (CDC) has multiple resources on proper vaccine storage and handling.
 Click the links below to access these resources.

 Electronic or paper documentation is an important part of establishing an immunization program.
-Standing orders allow a nurse or other approved practitioner to administer vaccines in absence of a physician.
-Additionally, a vaccine questionnaire should be used to assess the immunization status of patients and determine what vaccines may be needed based on age and circumstances (i.e. planning a pregnancy or international travel).
+A vaccine questionnaire should be used to assess the immunization status of patients and determine what vaccines may be needed based on age and circumstances (i.e. planning a pregnancy or international travel).
 ACOG's Vaccine Questionnaire can be found in Appendix C of Immunizations and Routine Gynecologic Care: A Guide for Providers and Patients.

 Vaccine Information Statements (VISs), immunization record cards for patients, screening questionnaires, refrigerator temperature logs, Vaccine Adverse Event Reporting System (VAERS) forms (if needed), and billing forms are necessary documents for an immunization program.